-The UK joinery industry has operated at the very heart of the UK Manufacturing Sector for as long as we have had one - the sector today has a turnover of around £3.8 billion.
-Our 5,000 manufacturing firms employ some 50,000 individuals (not including sub-contractors and temporary workers) and are constantly innovating to meet ever intensifying cost pressures and environmental, durability and fire safety requirements of customers and consumers alike.
+The UK joinery industry has operated at the very heart of the UK Manufacturing Sector for as long as we have had one – our market in manufacturing terms is anticipated to be around £2.4 billion in 2017.
+The sector's 5,000 manufacturing firms employ some 50,000 individuals (not including sub-contractors and temporary workers) and are constantly innovating to meet ever intensifying cost pressures and the environmental, durability and fire safety requirements of customers and consumers alike.

 BWF has been working hard to highlight how our industry supports the UK economy and why it must be a crucial element of any successful industrial strategy.
 Through the Confederation of Timber Industries, we have set out policy asks to ensure that the timber industry can supporting a productive future in a post-Brexit UK.
 Our combined response to the government's industrial strategy Green Paper includes case studies for consideration and addresses the ten pillars of the industrial strategy with recommendations on how to encourage inward investment, deliver affordable energy, develop skills and support business growth.
 You can view the full CTI document here.

 BWF members supply products into almost every major construction project, with private housing, commercial and domestic repair, maintenance and improvement markets the most significant users.
 To promote the role of BWF members in bolstering the British manufacturing industry, BWF has launched a new ‘BWF Made in Britain’ initiative for use by its joinery manufacturing and woodworking member firms.
 Here you can find out more about the BWF's Made in Britain Campaign.